PartMan7/PS-Client/README.md

 * `waitFor (condition: (message: Message): boolean, time: number): Promise<Message>` waits for a message in the Room.
 This is resolved when the Client receives a message from the Room for which `condition` returns true, and is rejected if (time) milliseconds pass without being resolved.
 By default, time corresponds to 1 minute - you can set it to 0 to disable the time limit.

 ## Credits
 Written by @PartMan7.
-Many thanks to @Ecuacion for the base connection logic, and many others (@Morfent, @NotBlizzard, and @LegoFigure11)
+Many thanks to @Ecuacion for the base connection logic, and many others (@Morfent, @NotBlizzard, and @LegoFigure11, to name a few) for earlier assistance.